Comparisons11 min read

 • Graphic designers working in print or brand identity

-• Photographers and photo retouchers
+• Photographers and retouchers

 • Videographers and motion designers

-• Agencies handling diverse creative output
+• Agencies handling all kinds of creative projects

 Adobe Creative Cloud Pricing (2026)